RNAdetective/AIDD/README.md

 10. The first prompt will ask you for the password which is password The second prompt will ask to hit enter
-    The third prompt will ask for you to pick which verison of Java you would like to use the options are 0 1 2 you want to hit 2
+    The third prompt will ask which version you want to keep you want to keep current version you want the default hit n The fourth promt It will prompt for the password again enter password The fifth prompt will ask for you to pick which verison of Java you would like to use the options are 0 1 2 you want to hit 2
-    The fourth prompt will ask for
+    The sixth prompt will ask for you to hit enter again

 11. once the operating system and programs are ready copy and paste the following to run the R package setup
 ##this first command runs command at the root
 sudo su
-##then enter password which is password then copy and paste the following in the root directory prompt
+##copy and paste the following in the root directory prompt
-Rscript /home/user/Pipelines/Rscripts/install_packages.R
+Rscript /home/user/TDPipelines/Rscripts/install_packages.R
 ##if the script runs into a error where it asks the user for input just exit out and run it again and that should fix the error.

 12. You know have a newly constructed VirtualBox capable of running our script for RNAseq transcriptome diversity discovery so copy and paste the following command and follow the on screen prompts or follow the instructions found in the manual. bash /home/user/TDPipelines/RNAseq_pipeline.sh